ChrissyBeans/ChrissyBeans/README.md

 ---

-### <p align=center> By the way be aware that the tree sign thing is a special guestbook!
-It can only be opened on christmas, so be nice!
-Not to say that anyone who signed already isn't being nice, anyone who signed already I'm kissing you on the head platonically

 <p align=center> .

 ### *<p align=center>* [New rentry!
 (A majority is completed, but this is still a wip.
 Visit old rentry for dni!)](https://rentry.co/Chrissy-beans)